 CEQ regulations direct agencies to involve the public in preparing and implementing their NEPA procedures.

-The Navy has prepared this Draft EA to inform the public of the Proposed Action and to allow the opportunity for public review and comment.
-The Draft EA will be released for public comment for 30 days.
 Through the public involvement process, the Navy coordinates with the public and notifies the public of the Proposed Action.
 Input from the public and from regulatory agencies is incorporated into the analysis of potential environmental impacts, as appropriate.